 The USB connector is a micro USB 5-pin (F) B type.
 You may connect the module to one host using a USB interface while at the same time using a serial interface to a second host.
 See Standard (+5v) Power Supply and Data Communications through USB (Pg.
-31).
-Note: Keep the micro-B USB cable connector parallel to the CFA735 when plugging or unplugging the cable.
-Do not lift or pull up on the cable.
-Too much pressure may permanently damage the CFA735's micro-B USB connector.
+34).

-FBSCAB Connector
+CFA-FBSCAB Connector

-The CFA735 has an optional system cooling accessory board FBSCAB.
-Fans and DOW (Dallas One-Wire) devices such as temperature sensors may be connected to the FBSCAB.
-See Connect Optional DOW (Dallas One-Wire) Devices to FBSCAB (Pg.
-35).
+The CFA735 has an optional system cooling accessory board CFA-FBSCAB.
+Fans and temperature sensors may be connected to the CFA-FBSCAB.
+See Connect Optional Crystalfontz WR-DOW-Y17 Temperature Sensors to CFA-FBSCAB (Pg.
+38).

-H1 Connector for TTL "Logic Level" Serial Interface
+H1 Connector for TTL "Logic Level, Inverted" Serial Interface and GPIO/ATX Functionality

-This 16-pin connector can be used for TTL "Logic Level" serial connection to one host while at the same time using a USB interface to a second host.
-See H1 Connector for TTL "Logic Level" Serial Interface (Pg.
-30) for connection details.
+This 16-pin connector can be used for TTL "logic level, inverted" serial connection to one host while at the same time using a USB interface to a second host.
+See H1 Connector for TTL "Logic Level, Inverted" Serial Interface and GPIO/ATX Functionality (Pg.
+33) for connection details.